Active Sampling for Accelerated MRI with Low-Rank Tensors: Active Tensor Sampling Method

 \subsection{Query-by-Committee-based Active Sampling}

 We are inspired by a classical active learning approach called Query-by-Committee~\cite{seung1992query}.
-The key idea is to employ a committee of different models to predict the response values at some candidate samples respectively.
+The key idea is to employ a committee of different models to predict the values at some candidate samples respectively.
 With such a committee, we can measure the quality of a candidate sample and pick the optimal one.
-The two key components of the Query-by-Committee approach are \begin{itemize}[leftmargin=*] \item{\bf A committee of models.} The different tensor mode unfolding matrices obtained from solving Eq.~\reff{eq:raw_Obj} can naturally form a model committee required by our active sampling method.
-This model committee enables us to define an element-wise utility measure, denoted as $u(\xi)$, where $\xi$ is an element in the tensor. \item {\bf Measure of sample quality.} After constructing a committee of model, we can define a measure of sample quality $u$.
-The sample with the largest $u$ will be selected and added into the observation set: $\Omega \leftarrow \Omega \cup \argmax_{\xi}~u\left( {\xi} \right)$.
-We consider the predictive variance and leverage score as well as their combinations as our measure of sample quality, as detailed in next sub-section. \end{itemize}
+The two key components of the Query-by-Committee approach are \begin{itemize}[leftmargin=*] \item{\bf A committee of models.} The different mode-unfolding matrices obtained from solving Eq.~\reff{eq:raw_Obj} naturally form a committee required by our active sampling.
+This model committee enables us to define an element-wise utility measure, denoted as $u(\xi)$, where $\xi$ is an element in the tensor. \item {\bf Measure of sample quality.} After constructing a committee of models, we can define a measure of sample quality $u$.
+The sample with the maximized $u$ will be selected and added into the observation set: $\Omega \leftarrow \Omega \cup \argmax_{\xi}~u\left( {\xi} \right)$.
+We consider the predictive variance and leverage score as well as their combinations as our measure of sample quality, as detailed in the next sub-section. \end{itemize}